KishanBapodra/Backend-Ecommerce-Website/README.md

 # Backend for an ecommerce-website

-### API for customer churn prediction using Decision tree
+API for customer churn prediction using Decision tree and recommendation system using cosine similarity